evolvingstuff/vdw2/content/posts/response-to-vitamin-d-grassroots.md

 * Age - seniors have much less response  to oral supplmentation - due to many of the above

-* <a href="/posts/gallbladder-removal-and-vitamin-d-deficiency" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gallbladder removal and vitamin D deficiency">Gallbladder had been removed</a> ~600,000 annually in the US
+* [Gallbladder had been removed](/posts/gallbladder-removal-and-vitamin-d-deficiency) ~600,000 annually in the US

 * Differences in (amount of skin) X (hours of noon-day sun) obtained in addition to oral supplementation